Chicken Fried Rice

 My daughter prepared the brown rice first, which only took about 15 minutes total.
 Once that was finished, she scrambled the egg in the hot skillet.
 Added the remaining ingredients and cooked it all up until it was hot.

 We served our Chicken Fried Rice with a fresh salad and of course had a few store bought fortune cookies for dessert.
-It also pairs great with Orange Chicken!
+It also pairs great with Orange Chicken or Beef Broccoli.
 Feel free to add your own ingredients for your liking.
 Carrots and peas would be delicious in this fried rice recipe!
 Although my kids love the bean sprouts!

 - 2 Tbsp olive oil